Kernix13/node-npm-basics/README.md

 # Node.js and NPM basic commands

+This is a repo for basics on Node.js and NPM, as well as related subjects like using Webpack.

 Node.js is a JavaScript environment with funcionality specific to Node.

 1. Read files on hard drive